 However, those in the enriched space doubled both figures – a sure sign that this type of environment had the potential to not only increase productivity but also workplace wellbeing.
-To provide a full picture, those working in the disempowered space, their productivity levels were the same as those in the lean space.
+To provide a full picture, for those working in the disempowered space, their productivity levels were the same as those in the lean space.
+As Knight explains:

 While we have outlined some obvious reasons why companies should consider incorporating artwork into their office environments, namely productivity and staff wellbeing, there are many additional benefits, and according to the BCO’s Making Art Work in the Workplace Report, they include:

 - Art for Identity and Branding: Art can play a significant role in reflecting your companies brand values and historical roots.
 Incorporating art that embodies corporate values.
-For example, international retailer Diesel has since its foundation, ‘has attributed a fundamental importance to the arts in workplaces to prompt and represent the innovative, organizational spirit
+For example, international retailer Diesel has since its foundation attributed fundamental importance to the arts in workplaces to prompt and represent the innovative, organizational spirit

 Art is more relevant than ever in today’s work office and can take many forms, from traditional framed artwork to feature pieces and in a modern twist, graffiti.